dimsmol/authen/README.md

 * isAuthProblem(err) - checks if err is AuthProblem object
 * clearCookies(res) - clears auth cookies

+Note, that req and res arguments accepted by any of AuthProvider's methods will be just passed to adapter and won't used by AuthProvider itself.
+So, you use non-standard req or res objects with your own adapter instead of HttpAdapter with no need to change anything in AuthProvider.

 ## Tokener

 Creates and parses tokens.